Safeguarding & Child Protection

 - It is important that staff are aware that many more children experience abuse than are registered as requiring protection.
 It is therefore essential that school staff are vigilant in identifying abuse.

-Please download our Safeguarding Child Protection Policy in full to read more.
+Please refer to our Safeguarding and Child Protection Policy on the Primary Advantage Policies page to read more.

 Additional Information – September 2015